rhertzog/distro-tracker/docs/design.rst

 Package Information
 -------------------

-The PTS retrieves package information from a set of user-defined repositories.
+Distro Tracker retrieves package information from a set of user-defined repositories.
 Admin users can add new :class:`distro_tracker.core.models.Repository` instances through the admin panel.
 Information from repositories is updated by the task :class:`distro_tracker.core.retrieve_data.UpdateRepositoriesTask` and it emits events